perl-foundation-outreach/gsoc-2021-ideas/raku/rakumods.md

 This is a medium hard project.
 The coding and algorithms will be simple.
 Most of the difficulty will be in assembling an undertanding of the Respository management system from existing core modules.

 ## Mentors
-JJ Merelo, Richard Hainsworth (rnhainsworth@gmail.com)
+JJ Merelo, Richard Hainsworth (rnhainsworth@gmail.com), tonyo